SamujjalDutta/CODSOFT/Task 1(Rule based chatbot)/README.md

 - Providing study tips (e.g., Pomodoro technique)
 - Responding to common questions like "who made you" or "your name"

 The chatbot uses a dictionary-based logic to match user inputs and includes a typing effect to make the interaction feel more realistic.
-It was built without using any external libraries, relying only on Python's built-in modules (time and random), making it lightweight and beginner-friendly.
+It was built without using any external libraries, relying only on Python's built-in modules (time and random).

 This project demonstrates: